eldoy/endre/README.md

 * test
 * chore

-References to issues will be automatically linked if they start with \#
+References to issues will be automatically linked if they start with \#n, where _n_ is the issue number of the /issues for the repository URL found in package.json.